 Watch blood pressure as that can drop with CBD.

 Based on the research above, CBD should help to balance excessive serotonin's effects on the body.

 Make sure to work with your doctor before coming off of SSRI's.

 SSRI and gut bacteria or microbiome

-Every week, we get a study on how gut bacteria directly affects health.
+Every week, we get a study on how gut bacteria directly affect health.